 - be frequently listed as corresponding author (first or last author) during the last five years;

-Suitable Editorial Board Members for BMC Women's Health can be described as someone who:
+Suitable Editorial Board Members for BMC Women's Health also must:

-- Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Women's Health within the scientific community.
+- support the journal’s ethos, scope, editorial standards and policies, and be a committed advocate who will represent BMC Women's Health within the scientific community;

-- Provides a professional and supportive service to our authors and ensures that the manuscripts for which they are responsible fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that the manuscripts for which they are responsible fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.

 Role and responsibilities

 An Editorial Board Member for BMC Women's Health should be engaged and willing to handle approximately two manuscripts per month within their field of expertise.

 Our Editorial Board Members will receive training, and our in-house editorial team will also provide administrative support.